wp-plugins/chargify/readme.txt

 10. If that works, you'll need to continue setting up your Chargify account, inputting whatever information you need for your merchant account, payment gateway, or PayPal account.
 See chargify's support for more information on that.

 == Changelog ==
+= 2.0.3 =
+* Add the ability to pass in pre-selected plan to order form

 = 2.0.2 =
 * Fix cancellations so they are effective no matter where they happen